RivkaHaimanFS/linnovateTest/README.md

 Notes

-Ensure the .env file is properly configured for database connection.
+Ensure the .env file is properly configured for database connection.(see .env.example)

 Adjust styles and API configurations as needed.